The seventeen year six month career of D5133/24133 was spent allocated only to London Midland Region depots.

 The next day, October 2nd, a number of their sisters (24023/35/36/47/63/81/91) were put to store, but promptly returned to service on October 3rd!

 Visitors to Cockshute stabling point On November 27th included 24133 and 44005.

-December 3rd saw 24082 & 24133 handling a charter from Crewe to Aberystwyth via Chester.
+On December 1st 24133 was at Llandudno Junction, two days later on December 3rd 24082 & 24133 handled a charter from Crewe to Aberystwyth via Chester.

 Better times were still with 24082 & 24133, they worked a ten coach St Pancras - Liverpool charter on January 14th, outwards from London St Pancras Bedford Station (via MML) Wigston South Nuneaton Water Orton (via Sutton Park line) Walsall Portobello Junction Wolverhampton Wellington Shrewsbury Wrexham Chester Helsby Halton Junction Runcorn & Liverpool Lime Street.
 On the return the route was Liverpool Lime Street Runcorn Weaver Junction Crewe - Alsager - Stoke-on-Trent Uttoxeter Stenson Junction Sheet Stores Junction Loughborough Leicester (via MML) & London St Pancras.